 Most bamboo grows in temperate to warm Asia, China, and Japan, but some forms occur in other regions of the world.
 The most cold-tolerant groups are Phyllostachys and Fargesia.
 These can tolerate temperatures of -15 degrees Fahrenheit (-26 C.).
 Zone 6 gardeners can expect temperatures to drop to -10 degrees Fahrenheit (-23 C.), which means some bamboo species will thrive in the zone.

 Deciding which hardy bamboo plants to choose from these groups will depend upon what form you require.
 There are both running and clumping bamboo, each with its own pros and cons.

 Northern gardeners can harness the exotic, tropical feel of bamboo by choosing winter hardy varieties or providing a microclimate.
 Microclimates are found in many areas of the garden.
-Such areas may be in protected hollows of natural or created topography, against the protective walls of the home or inside a fence or other structure that minimizes cold winds that can dry out plants and enhance the freezing temperatures.
+Such areas may be in protected hollows of natural or created topography, against the protective walls of the home, or inside a fence or other structure that minimizes cold winds that can dry out plants and enhance the freezing temperatures.

 Zone 6 Bamboo Varieties

-The Fargesia group are the desired clumping forms which are not as invasive as running types that colonize through vigorous, tough rhizomes.
+The Fargesia group are the desired clumping forms that are not as invasive as running types that colonize through vigorous, tough rhizomes.
 Phyllostachys are runners that can become invasive with no maintenance but can be kept in check by cutting back new shoots or planting inside a barrier.

-Selecting bamboo plants for zone 6 within these groups that are the most cold tolerant will increase the likelihood that plants will survive freezing winters.
+Selecting bamboo plants for zone 6 within these groups that are the most cold-tolerant will increase the likelihood that plants will survive freezing winters.

 - Shibataea chinensis